 Overview

-Brighton Law School prepares you for work in the real world, whether that’s in a legal career or a related role.
-You’ll develop practical legal skills such as mooting, negotiation and client interviewing, but also transferable skills like public speaking, that will make you a well-prepared and desirable candidate for employers.
+The Law (Hons) degree offered by University of Brighton prepares you for work in the real world, whether that’s in a legal career or a related role.
+You’ll develop practical legal skills such as mooting, negotiation and client interviewing, but also transferable skills like public speaking that will make you a well-prepared and desirable candidate for employers.

 Get more details